moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 - non-low-latency live (10 seconds to a few minutes)
 - on-demand (hours or more)

+## Congestion Control

+TODO: Confirm these requirements, consider looking at how RFC 8836 applies to this requirement.

 ## Support Lossless and Lossy Media Transport

 TODO: confirm scope of this draft to describe lossless media transport, lossy media transport, or both lossless and lossy transport.